SolarArbiter/SolarArbiter.github.io/benchmarks.md

 * Persistence
 * Persistence of clear sky index

 The Arbiter provides reference implementations of persistence algorithms.
-The averaging window a benchmark persistence forecast is fixed to be equal to the forecast's run length, but no longer than 1 hour.
-Persistence of clear sky index uses subhourly calculations of clear sky expecation to accurately account for solar position regardless of data interval length.
+The averaging window of the Arbiter's benchmark persistence forecasts are fixed to be equal to a forecast's run length, but no longer than 1 hour.
+For example, a benchmark forecast for a 15 minute interval will use the most recent 15 minutes of data to compute the quantity to persist (irradiance, power, or clear sky index).
+Persistence of clear sky index accounts for the average clear sky index during an interval rather than simply using the interval start or end time.

 ### Intraday and longer horizons